sarikayra/sarikayra/README.md

 ## 🤝 Connect

-- 💬 Discord: kyrasarii # Not active
+- 💬 Discord: sarikayra # Not active
 - 📁 Always open to PRs, issues, or just nerdy convos!

 ---